Integration with Customer Thermometer

 When you are done modifying the required options, click Generate embed code.
 The HTML Preview window will open (Fig. 1.).

 This window shows what the generated Thermometer will look like (note that you can use CodeTwo Email Signatures for Office 365 signature editor to modify its final look).
 In the Edit your CodeTwo variables here section, you can insert your AD placeholders for tracking purposes.
 This way, you can automatically personalize customer satisfaction links for different users in your organization and receive more detailed reports in the Customer Thermometer service.

-You can find a full list of available placeholders in the Editor section of CodeTwo Exchange Rules user's manual.
+You can find more information about the available placeholders in the manual of CodeTwo Editor.

 For more information on reporting in Customer Thermometer, visit User guide - reporting.

 Click Generate HTML and copy the code from the HTML code for pasting section.
 Now, you can close the HTML Preview window and save changes to your new Thermometer.